mcdimant/refugee_predictive_model/README.md

 * out_(shelter_type): The number of households in 13 specific types of shelter (i.e., camp, host family, informal settlement, school building, religious building, etc. )

 ### Default, first-pass
-When the Random Forest regressor is run without any hyperparameter tuning, the score (R^2) is .9109
+When the Random Forest regressor is run without any hyperparameter tuning, the score (R^2) is .8263 with an Out of Bag error score of .8476, suggesting there's low indiciation of overfitting the data.

 ### Hyperparameter Tuning